Candice Jackson, the acting chief of the U.S. Education Department’s Office for Civil Rights, calls herself a libertarian and a feminist.

 At the same time, she was quick to dismiss women who came forward to accuse Trump of misconduct.
 “Evidence is piling up that shows these recent accusers against Trump are, frankly, fake victims,” Jackson wrote in a 2016 Facebook posting.
 “Falsely painting yourself as a victim is not only horribly unfair to the person wrongly accused; it’s also an insult to real abuse victims.”

 Beyond her high-profile comments on the Clintons, Jackson has a lesser-known body of work espousing libertarian positions on federal prosecution.
-In a series of pieces she wrote with libertarian scholar William Anderson, she questions federal involvement in cases ranging from Martha Stewart’s insider trading charges, sports doping and NCAA booster violations.
+In a series of pieces she wrote with libertarian scholar William Anderson, she questions federal involvement in cases including Martha Stewart’s insider trading charges, sports doping and NCAA booster violations.

 “Congress has made federal crimes out of an astonishing array of behavior, much of which is already prohibited by state law, could be better addressed with civil penalties, or is considered wrongful not because it violates anyone's rights but only because Congress says so,” she and Anderson wrote in a 2004 piece in Reason magazine.